LinuxForHealth/connect-clients/client-tutorial/README.md

     ports:
       - 9443:9443
 ```
-Now you may be confused by the URLs in *entrypoint.py* where the URL is pointing to "localhost" which is because remember you are sending your FHIR data to LFH's connect service which will handle the delivery to the FHIR server, and it is running locally (that whole docker thing above).
+Now you may be confused by the URLs in *entrypoint.py* where the URL is pointing to "localhost" which is because, remember you are sending your FHIR data to LFH's connect service which will handle the delivery to the FHIR server, and it is running locally (that whole docker thing above).
 So inside connect you need to tell it where the destination fhir server is located in *config.py*

 Note the patient resources make heavy use of FHIR extensions such as geolocation, for the purposes of the demo. for example as below: